 The PythonDistribution type defines a Python distribution.
 A Python distribution is an entity that defines an implementation of Python.
 This entity can be used to create a binary embedding or running Python and can be used to execute Python code.

 Instances of PythonDistribution can be constructed via a constructor function or via default_python_distribution().

-$$ init $$ (sha256: str, local $$ path: Optional[string] = None, url: Optional[string], flavor: Optional[string] = None) \rightarrow PythonDistribution sha256 The SHA-256 of the distribution archive file.
+init(sha256: str, local_path: Optional[string] = None, url: Optional[string], flavor: Optional[string] = None) \rightarrow PythonDistribution sha256 local_path

 Construct an instance from arguments.